d3vilh/openvpn-ui/README.md

 ```
 This will restore all the enviroment files from backup directory to `~/openvpn-server` directory.

-> **Note**: There was bug in version 0.3 where data.db file were not shared over the volume, so you have to restore it manually: `docker cp data.db openvpn-ui:/opt/openvpn-gui/data.db`
+> **Note v.0.3**: There was bug in version 0.3 where data.db file were not shared over the volume, so you have to restore it manually: `docker cp backup/data.0.3.db openvpn-ui:/opt/openvpn-gui/data.db`

 ##### Restore container
 1. Run docker-compose up to deploy new container with old image: